 - Created on the 26 May, 2017.

-Human ASCA ELISA kit is intended for analysing in vitro quantitative levels of IgA and IgG anti-saccharomyces cerevisiae antibodies (ASCA) using human plasma or serum samples.
+Human ASCA IgG/IgA ELISA kit is intended for analysing in vitro quantitative levels of IgA and IgG anti-saccharomyces cerevisiae antibodies (ASCA-IgG/IgA) using human plasma or serum samples.
 This assay has a minimum analytical sensitivity limit of 0.5 U/ml.

-The minimum detection sensitivity level of human anti-saccharomyces cerevisiae antibodies using this human ASCA ELISA kit was 0.5 U/ml.
-The dynamic assay range for this kit is 6.3 – 100.0 U/ml.
+The minimum detection sensitivity level of human anti-saccharomyces cerevisiae antibodies (ASCA IgG and IgA) using current human ASCA IgG/IgA ELISA kit was 0.5 U/ml.
+The dynamic range for this assay is 6.3 – 100.0 U/ml.

 - ASCA, ANCA, ALCA and Many More: Are They Useful in the Diagnosis of Inflammatory Bowel Disease?
 Dig Dis.
 (2016) 34 (1-2): 90-7.
 Review.
 Zhou G., et al.